RaphaelSanches/typerace/README.md

 # typerace
-Space race moved by letters
+Space race game with starships moved by letters.
+Challenge your friends!

+# Made with:
+- Processing
+- Sprites library
+- Minim library